mrousavy/nitro/docs/docs/hybrid-objects.md

 ## Working with Hybrid Objects

-Hybrid Objects can be created using `createHybridObject(...)` if they have been registered on the native side:
+Hybrid Objects can be instantiated from JS using `createHybridObject(...)`:

 ```ts
 const math = NitroModules.createHybridObject<Math>("Math")